 One of the worst things that comes with dementia is the constant fear for the person wandering off without caregivers knowledge.
 It can be deeply unsettling and exhausting to live on the edge all the time, not knowing if or when it might happen.

 Most caregivers resort to locking the doors or relying on door alarms to notify them if the person in care goes outside.
-But none of these solutions are completely fool proof and for the peace of mind, it is always best to get couple of location devices to track your loved one as well, just in case.
+But none of these solutions are completely fool proof and for the peace of mind, it is always best to get couple of tracking devices to track your loved one as well, just in case.

 What are GPS Personal Tracking Devices?